Bachelor in Stage Management and Technical Theatre

 Stage Management in Production

-Students will be assigned in the role of Stage Manager, Deputy Stage manager, Assistant Stage Manager or Film role in one of the final year productions of the Bachelor in Acting degree.
-The production will enable students to apply the knowledge and skills acquired in the first year of the course in a professional environment.
+Students will be assigned in the role of Stage Manager, Deputy Stage Manager, or a Film role and Assistant Stage Manager in two of the final year productions of the Bachelor in Acting degree.

-Working closely with a professional lighting designer students will be required to realise a lighting design practically in the studio theatre.
+Working closely with a professional lighting designer, students will be required to realise a lighting design in the studio theatre.

-Working closely with the professional director of one of the final year Bachelor in Acting productions, students will be responsible for researching, collaborating on, and recording a sound design for the theatre.
+Working closely with the professional director and or Sound Designer of one of the final year Bachelor in Acting productions, students will be responsible for researching, collaborating on, and recording the sound design for the production.

 Assistant Production Manager & Technical stage manager